corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 ## Telemetry and Analytics
-With those formalities out of the way it can be established there is either consent, a contractual agreement, or
+With those formalities out of the way it can be established there is either consent, a contractual agreement, or a legitimate interest in the collection of such information.

 [^1]: "Legitimate" meaning "in accordance with the law or established legal forms and requirements".